 How to apply

-All those eligible to graduate at General Admission will be sent instructions on registration by the start of Easter Term.
+All those eligible to graduate at General Admission will be enrolled by the Academic Office.

 Timetable for the day